top of page

 Why I’m Starting Here: With Faith

-- 2 min read
+• 2 min read

 There are still days when I feel anxious, worried, or completely lost in this season of motherhood.
 But even on those days, I trust God to carry me through.
 Instead of rushing through life or wishing seasons away, I’ve learned to pause and ask, “God, what are You teaching me right now?”

 Recently, while reading Judges chapter 3, I was reminded of something powerful.
-Sometimes though not always we need to struggle.
+Sometimes, though not always, we need to struggle.
 Sometimes we need to go through the hard things.
 Not because God has abandoned us, but because we’re not in control.
 He is.
-And trusting Him truly trusting Him is what carries us through every season.
+And trusting Him—truly trusting Him—is what carries us through every season.

-So to you mama reading this today, whatever you’re holding right now, I encourage you to place it in His hands.
+So, mama, if you’re reading this today, whatever you’re holding right now, I encourage you to place it in His hands.
 Whatever it looks like, whatever season you’re in, He’s got you.

 You don’t have to carry it alone.